 What we don’t: Black Diamond packs aren’t always top-notch quality (although we’ve been impressed by their ski lineup).

 Black Diamond has become a big player in backcountry ski gear, and the Dawn Patrol 32 is their jack-of-all-trades touring pack.
-Updated a couple seasons back, it boasts all the bells and whistles we look for in well-featured design, including zippered backpanel access, external helmet and ice tool attachments, extra-large hipbelt pockets, and a dedicated avy tool compartment.
-You also get an insulated shoulder pocket for electronics or hydration—a nice detail that few ski-specific packs include and crucial for cold-weather reservoir use—and metal hipbelt buckle that’s far more durable than most plastic designs.
+Updated a couple seasons back, it boasts all the bells and whistles we look for in a well-featured design, including zippered backpanel access, external helmet and ice tool attachments, extra-large hipbelt pockets, and a dedicated avy tool compartment.
+You also get an insulated shoulder pocket for electronics or hydration—a nice detail that few ski-specific packs include and crucial for cold-weather reservoir use—and a metal hipbelt buckle that’s far more durable than most plastic designs.
 The net result is great versatility for all types of ski missions, from transition-heavy tours to schlepping big loads into the mountains.

 See the Black Diamond Dawn Patrol 32